Heathcote National Park: History

 Before European settlement, the Dharawal people, an Aboriginal Australian people, lived in the area.
 They left their mark at a number of known sites, which include shield trees along the Bullawarring Track and charcoal drawings along Myuna Creek.
 In addition, a number of Europeans lived in rough huts in the park during the Great Depression, leaving behind meagre ruins at places like Myuna Creek.

 In the early 1930s, The Sydney Bushwalkers and the Mountain Trails Club of New South Wales had a lease on 75 ha of land in the area, and were probably responsible for the creation of some of the early tracks and camp sites.
 This was the beginning of Heathcote National Park, which eventually grew to over two thousand hectares.

 Features

 Landscape

 The park consists of a deeply dissected Hawkesbury sandstone plateau, part of the Woronora Plateau The creek gorges include Heathcote Creek, a tributary of the Georges River.
 The sandstone was formed 200 million years ago, and periods of uplift began about 94 million years ago.
 Each period of uplift caused stream erosion, which cut more deeply into the plateau surface.
 Heathcote Creek cascades down a number of rock pools and small waterfalls to the Woronora River at the northern end of the park.

 Flora

-The ridges and drier slopes are covered in forest dominated by angophoras and eucalypts such as bloodwood, greygum, Sydney peppermint, and scribbly gum.
+The ridges and drier slopes are covered in forest dominated by angophoras and eucalypts such as bloodwood, grey gum, Sydney peppermint, and scribbly gum.
 Grass-trees are common.
 Low heath growth consists of shrubs, including ti trees, banksias, hakeas, and waxflowers.
 Gymea lilies and forest oaks grow on the moister slopes.
 Blackbutts and grevilleas grow in the Heathcote Creek Valley.